 Hawaiian leis come in such a wide variety of colors, but what do the colors of leis mean?
 It can vary, but what Hawaiian leis are made of usually means more.
 Orchid leis, which usually are purple, green and white, often are given as a welcome to a visitor or as a thank you.
 Green maile leis, which are mostly leafy, are great gifts at graduations, weddings and anniversaries.
 Kukui nut leis symbolize royalty but also can be used to show appreciation and respect.
 Ilima flower leis, which often are orange, red and brown, symbolize love, as do white, pink and red carnation leis.
 The carnation leis are used often at weddings and anniversaries.
 Use Hawaiian leis as necklaces instead of jewels to really make your wedding stand out!

 No matter what you're celebrating, you can pick any color of Hawaiian lei.
 Find leis that fit with your color scheme, your occasion and your budget right here from Oriental Trading.
-You'll say "Mahalo" (Thank you) when you check out this selection!
+And you can buy them in bulk for every occasion.
+You'll say "Mahalo" (thank you) when you check out this selection!